lwjglgamedev/vulkanbook/bookcontents/chapter-13/chapter-13.md

 The “at” vector basically points where the listener is facing, and by default its coordinates are $$(0, 0, -1)$$.
 The “up” vector determines which direction is up for the listener, and by default it points to $$(0, 1, 0)$$.
 So the three components of each of those two vectors are what are set in the `alListenerfv` method call.
 This method is used to transfer a set of floats (a variable number of floats) to a property, in this case, the orientation.

 Before continuing, it's necessary to stress out some concepts in relation to source and listener speeds.
 The relative speed between sources and listener will cause OpenAL to simulate Doppler effect.
-In case you don’t know, Doppler effect is what causes that a moving object that is getting closer to you seems to emit in a higher frequency than it seems to emit when it is moving away.
+In case you don not know, Doppler effect is what causes that a moving object that is getting closer to you seems to emit in a higher frequency than it seems to emit when it is moving away.
 The thing is, that simply by setting a source or listener velocity, OpenAL will not update their position for you.
 It will use the relative velocity to calculate the Doppler effect, but the positions won’t be modified.
 So, if you want to simulate a moving source or listener, you must take care of updating their positions in the game loop.

-Now that we have modelled the key elements, we can set them up to work; we need to initialize the OpenAL library, so we will create a new class named `SoundManager` that will handle this and starts like this:
+Now that we have modeled the key elements, we can set them up to work; we need to initialize the OpenAL library, so we will create a new class named `SoundManager` that will handle this and starts like this:

 ```java
 package org.vulkanb.eng.sound;